maattox/MCSTool/README.md

 ## What you get

-- One app to create the server and run it afterward
+- One app to create the server and manage it afterward
-- Vanilla, Paper, or a modpack you already have on your PC
+- Vanilla or modded server
-- Friends always join the same address
+- Players always join the same address
 - When nobody is playing, the game server sleeps.
-A small always-on “doorbell” still answers Minecraft and can wake it
+A small always-on “doorbell” still answers Minecraft and can wake the server
-- Only people whose IP you add in the manager can connect
+- Only players whose IP you add in the manager can connect
 - Start and stop, the friend list, usage, and world backups — all in the app

 Windows only.
 There is no Mac or Linux app yet.

-For a modpack, friends need **that same pack file** on their PCs.

 ## Cost